Lesotho PM says army staged coup, flees to South Africa

 Early morning gunfire was heard in Maseru, capital of the small southern African kingdom encircled by South Africa.
 Army units occupied police headquarters and surrounded the prime minister's residence, residents and diplomats said.

-Hours after the army's move, the capital was reported to be quiet but it was not immediately clear who was running the government of the mountainous state of two million people.
+Hours after the army's move, the capital was reported to be quiet, but it was not immediately clear who was running the government of the mountainous state of 2 million people.

 "There was clearly an effort to launch a coup," Thabane told Reuters, saying he was at his daughter's home in South Africa.